hmyuuu/kirin/docs/contrib.md

 ### Naming

 - try not to use abbreviation as names, unless it's a common abbreviation like `idx` for `index`
-- try not create a lot of duplicated name prefix, e.g `ConstantInt` and `ConstantFloat`, instead use a new module to group them.
+- try not create a lot of duplicated name prefix unless the extra information is necessary when accessing the class object.
 - try to use `snake_case` for naming variables and functions, and `CamelCase` for classes.

 ### Comments